MarkusEh/vdr-plugin-tvscraper/README.md

 The example plugin:
 - As proof of concept, an example plugin comes with tvscraper.
 It provides external EPG information from tvsp.
+It also supports images, but only with a very slow download rate.
+Depending on the number of Events the download of all images will take VERY long.
 - Note: This example plugin is only a proof of concept and not intended for productive use.
 It uses only information which is publicly available on the internet.
 Make sure to use it only if this is allowed by the laws and